-Intervention ntervention Legislations, Policy Enforcement and Human Rights Problem Root causes Consequences Inappropriate arrests of the fishers by Law enforcement teams Child labour and exploitation Sexual harassment and domestic Violence Poor fishing methods Incomplete call Centre Ignorance about the app Illegal fishing Lack of legal officers to advocate for violated victims Lack of law awareness and enforcement ICT integration (Abavubi Fisher Delayed remittance of funds Lack of sensitization about the Decrease in income Increased bribery Increased number of school drop- outs Death and increase in HI V/Aids spread Mobile App) Delays in the services to be provided by the app арр The app use is not yet appreciated by the fishers Climate Change Action (Environmental protection) Lake pollution Deforestation Ecological disruption due to eco- nomic activities e.g. farming, sand extraction Poor industrial and domestic waste disposal Illiteracy and ignorance Need for charcoal and timber Lack of alternative livelihood sources Fish migration Diseases e.g. cholera, typhoid, etc. Poor sanitation and hygiene Affect rain formation leading to low levels of water in the lakes Capacity for women and youths Child labor and exploitation.
-Sexual harassment Less/no participation in decision Making Confinement to less visible fishing Roles Illiteracy and ignorance Limited access to resources by women and youths Increased oppression of women and Youths Not being economically remunerated.
+Intervention Legislations, Policy Enforcement and Human Rights Problem Root causes Consequences Problem Inappropriate arrests of the fishers by Law enforcement teams Child labour and exploitation Sexual harassment and domestic Violence Poor fishing methods Incomplete call Centre Ignorance about the app Root causes Illegal fishing Lack of legal officers to advocate for violated victims Lack of law awareness and enforcement ICT integration (Abavubi Fisher Delayed remittance of funds Lack of sensitization about the app Decrease in income Increased bribery Increased number of school drop- outs Death and increase in HI V/Aids spread • Climate Change Action (Enviror Lake pollution Deforestation Ecological disruption due to eco- nomic activities e.g. farming, sand extraction Child labor and exploitation.
+Sexual harassment Less/no participation in decision Making Confinement to less visible fishing Roles Illiteracy and ignorance Limited access to resources by women and youths Increased oppression of women and Youths Poor industrial and domestic waste disposal Illiteracy and ignorance Need for charcoal and timber Lack of alternative livelihood sources Capacity for women and youths Not being economically remunerated.
 Ignorance Cultural factors e.g. men being more superior to women Poverty Domestic violence Low self-esteem by women Lack of making informed decisions Aquaculture fish farming and Aquaponics Lack of funds for starting up aquaculture projects Lack of land to facilitate the setting up of aquaculture projects Limited knowledge (if any) in this area by FFOU members Poverty Ignorance about the government policy on how to use the lake for aqua- culture Lack of aquaculture training Over-fishing in the lakes Decrease in income Rift between policy enforcers (UPDF) and the fish folk at different landing sites Poor management of the aquaculture projects leading to losses